 - Aqil F, Ahmed I and Mehmood Z: Antioxidant and free radical scavenging properties of twelve traditionally used Indian medicinal plants.
 Turkish Journal of Biology 2006; 30: 177-183.

-- Aparadh VT, Naik VV and karadge BA: Antioxidative properties (TPC, DPPH, FRAP, Metal chelating ability, Reducing power and TAC) within some Cleome Annali di Botanica (Roma) 2012; 2: 49-56.
+- Aparadh VT, Naik VV and karadge BA: Antioxidative properties (TPC, DPPH, FRAP, Metal chelating ability, reducing power and TAC) within some Cleome species.
+Annali di Botanica (Roma) 2012; 2: 49-56.

 How to cite this article:

 Deventhiran M, Wyson WJ, Saravanan P and Anand D: Evaluation of antioxidant activity of ethanol and chloroform extracts of wild and micropropagated Cleome viscosa Linn.
 Int J Pharmacognosy 2017; 4(8): 269-72. doi link: http://dx.doi.org/10.13040/IJPSR.0975-8232.IJP.4(8).269-72.

 This Journal licensed under a Creative Commons Attribution-Non-commercial-Share Alike 3.0 Unported License.